microsoft/terminal/doc/user-docs/index.md

 Copy and paste operations can also be keybound.
 For more information on how to bind keys, see [Using Json Settings](UsingJsonSettings.md#adding-copy-and-paste-keybindings).

+> 👉 **Note**: If you have the `copyOnSelect` global setting enabled, a selection will persist and immediately copy the selected text to your clipboard.
+Right-clicking will always paste your clipboard data.

 ## Add a "Open Windows Terminal Here" to File Explorer

 Not currently supported "out of the box".
 See issue [#1060](https://github.com/microsoft/terminal/issues/1060)